NFL Players Association: Recognition and certification (1968–1983)

+1970 strike

-The NFLPA voted to strike on July 3, 1970 after having filed an unfair labor practices charge with the NLRB the previous month.
+The NFLPA voted to strike on July 3, 1970, after having filed an unfair labor practices charge with the NLRB the previous month.
 The strike ended on August 3, just in time to avoid cancellation of preseason games.
 A new four-year CBA was reached after the owners threatened to cancel the season.
 With the new agreement, the union won the right for players to bargain through their own agents with the clubs, and minimum salaries were increased to $12,500 for rookies and $13,000 for veterans.
 Also, players' pensions were improved and dental care was added to the players' insurance plans.
 Players also gained the right to select representation on the league's retirement board and the right to impartial arbitration for injury grievances.
 Following the 1970 agreement, many union representatives were released by their teams.
 Unfazed, the players were determined to create a stronger union through better communication.
 Attorney Ed Garvey was hired by the NFLPA in 1971 to act as their first executive director, and the NFLPA became officially certified as a union by the NLRB the same year.
-Headquarters were established in Washington, D.C. and a campaign was launched to help inform players of their rights.
+Headquarters were established in Washington, D.C., and a campaign was launched to help inform players of their rights.